macamonper/mercadito/README.md

 [![Mercadito Libre Screen Shot][product-screenshot]](https://macamonper.github.io/mercadito/)

 This repository is a project made for ADA.
-I used as an example to practice my recent knlowledge of APIS and SASS.
+I used Mercado Libre website as an example to practice my recent knlowledge of APIS and SASS.
 In this website you can search a product and also apply various filters and sorts.
 It´s also possible to search products by the categories that Mercado Libre´s API has set.
 You can see the information of the products and a detailed version of the selected product when clicked.